 The question is posed - which of the three busts is the authentic 1814 'selfie' of Hongi?

 Published in the Journal of Museum Ethnography No. 32, 2019, pp. 209-224.

 Comprehensive Examination completed - October 2019

 Researching and writing process has begun - November 2019

-A detailed examination of Hongi Hika's kakahu (woven flax cloak) at the British Museum, will be undertaken, resulting in two outcomes:
+A detailed examination of Hongi Hika's kakahu (woven flax cloak) at the British Museum, has been undertaken, resulting in two outcomes:

 1. A research paper/journal article focusing on a) the meeting between Hongi Hika, Waikato and King George IV, b) the practice of 'tuku' or reciprocal gifting, and c) a detailed description of the kakahu's whakapapa; including the construction materials and methods of weaving used.
 This research paper/journal article will be published in both English and Te Reo Maori, and

 2. A re-creation of this significant taonga (cultural treasure) will be made, enabling this stunning cloak to be brought home to Aotearoa, to be loved and appreciated by all New Zealanders.